haade-administrator/haade.fr/_posts/en/2021-08-03-integrate-your-electricity-meter-teleinfo-into-home-assistant.md

 ##  **Connection to the meter**

-{% picture posts/{{ page.guid }}/pngegg.png --alt Electrical hazard logo --img width="250" height="250" %}

-**You will have to work in the vicinity of a voltage of 220V which is dangerous if you come into contact with an electrical conductor.
-Be careful with your handling, if in doubt cut off the power supply.**
+{%- include alert.html type="warning" text="You will have to work in the vicinity of a voltage of 220V which is dangerous if you come into contact with an electrical conductor.
+Be careful with your handling, if in doubt cut off the power supply." %}

  We will in this part see how to connect our assembly, here is the wiring diagram: